A couple of people have asked, and the answer is, I am not taking part in Somerset Open Studios this year.

 The Family friendly “Have a Go” event was lots of fun.
 I’m very grateful to St. Cuthbert’s Mill for the idea and for providing the paper too.

 I created two ready cut lino blocks so that people could try printing on St Cuthbert’s lovely Somerset paper.
 It was a popular event with some very enthusiastic participants ranging from three years old to quite a bit older.
 I interpreted “family” very openly to mean “anyone at all.”
 I will do a rerun of the “Have a go” event sometime, perhaps at half term.

-Although the Paper Prospects exhibition is now finished, my work remains on display at the Guild alongside craft items from all the Guild’s wonderful makers.
+Although the Paper Prospects exhibition is now finished, my work remains on display on my website.

 All tools and equipment required are provided for use on the day and you will be able create your own unique 2 colour print.
 There is a maximum of 4 participants to ensure individual attention.